 “Not so with you.
 Instead, whoever wants to become great among you must be your servant, and whoever wants to be first must be your slave.” –Matthew 20:26-27

 What’s interesting is that Jesus’ disciples weren’t any different.
 They had the same mindset.
 They wanted to know who among the twelve was the “greatest.”
-Greatness in the first century was determined by numbers.
+(Luke 9:46) Greatness in the first century was determined by numbers.
 To be a leader meant always making a big show of your influence – your number of followers.
 Humility of any kind was seen as a weakness when it came to leadership.
-Jesus, however, had a different standard.

-Thankfully for us, we have an incredible example in Jesus.
+Thankfully, we have an incredible example in Jesus.
 No one better exemplified a servant spirit than Jesus, who humbled Himself to die on the cross for our sins.
 Jesus is the ultimate embodiment of true greatness in God’s eyes.
 Follow Jesus in faith and let Him lead you to true greatness.